attrill20/FPLFixtureCalendar/README.md

 - Add testing
 - Ensure accessibility
 - Link to betting site for odds
-- Clean sheet percentage
+- Clean sheet percentage odds
 - Launch site as a mobile app
 - Promote further on Twitter FPL with content creators
 - Add a logo to the site and navbar
 - Add an AI chat to recommend players to pick
 - Add a database of historical data
 - Transition all data to be stored in a DB (mongoDB)
-- Add Twiiter / X to a feed on the side of the homepage
+- Add Twitter / X to a feed on the side of the homepage

 #### Calendar Page

 - Insert a better sorting method (click the column itself to sort ASC / DESC)
 - Improve the Google Sheets calculations using more automated data (form, injuries, xG, home / away performance etc)
-- Scrape the xG data from an external site
 - Find a more detailed API to add extra stats to the Player Searcher tool (Opta perhaps?)

 #### Player Comparison Page